Goilalan languages: Pronouns

 Tauade also has the possessive pronouns ne-ve, ni-e.

 Vocabulary comparison

-The following basic vocabulary words are from SIL field notes (1973, 1975, 1980), as cited in the Trans-New Guinea database:
+The following basic vocabulary words are from SIL field notes (1973, 1975, 1980), as cited in the Trans-New Guinea database.

+The words cited constitute translation equivalents, whether they are cognate (e.g. ʒuvalo, kupal'iai for “two”) or not (e.g. gadolo, kepapaí for “ear”).
+Notice the very low number of cognate pairs.